tonybaloney/llm-github-models/README.md

 This is a plugin for [llm](https://llm.datasette.io) that uses [GitHub Models](https://github.blog/news-insights/product-news/introducing-github-models/) via the Azure AI Inference SDK.

-To set the API key, use the `llm keys set` command or use the `GITHUB_MODELS_KEY` environment variable.

-To get an API key, create a PAT inside GitHub.

-All model names are affixed with `github/` to distinguish the OpenAI ones from the builtin models.

 ## Installation

 ```default
 $ llm install llm-github-models
 ```

+## Usage

+To set the API key, use the `llm keys set github` command or use the `GITHUB_MODELS_KEY` environment variable.

+To get an API key, create a PAT inside GitHub.

+All model names are affixed with `github/` to distinguish the OpenAI ones from the builtin models.

 ## Example